kaspermunch/PopulationGenomicsCourse/Projects/README.md

 [Google Drive folder with data](https://drive.google.com/open?id=1lrRfFcoxpyVpXgOi4RYP2_vauM_-rRz_)

-- ArchaicSegments.txt: This files is formatted the same was as the one you used for the archiac admixture exercise.
+- ArchaicSegments.txt: This file is formatted the same was as the one you used for the archiac admixture exercise.
 - SNP.txt: This file has all the non-African SNPs that remain after removing all SNPs found in (Subsaharan) Africa.
-Each SNP is found in any of the high coverage archaic genomes (Altai or Vindija Neanderthals or the Denisova) it is labelled as such.
+When each SNP is found in any of the high coverage archaic genomes (Altai or Vindija Neanderthals or the Denisova) it is labelled as such.
 Otherwise it is labeled "human".